ManticoreGamesInc/platform-documentation/src/api/input.md

     slots[index]:FindChildByName("Frame"):SetColor(INACTIVE_COLOR)
 end

--- Listens for when an action is pressed.
-Input.actionPressedEvent:Connect(function(player, action, value)
+local function OnActionPressed(player, action, value)
     -- Checks to see if the action is the Zoom action.
     -- This could be a custom action, doesn't need to be named "Zoom". if action == "Zoom" then